 The flax seed to oil substitution ratio is 3:1 and you can substitute half of the oil in your recipe with flax seeds.
 You’ll need to add more liquid, though, since you’re replacing a liquid with a solid.
 (Substituting the same volume of oil with water works well.)
 So, if your brownie recipe calls for 1/2 cup oil of oil, use these proportions instead:

 - 1/4 cup oil (extra virgin olive oil)

 - 1/4 cup flax seeds x 3 = 3/4 cup Organic Golden Whole Ground Flaxseed Meal

 - 1/4 cup water

 Bake as usual per directions.
 Now for the good news.
 If your recipe yields 24 pieces, each brownie will provide you with 1.2 gms of omega-3 fatty acids — equivalent to what’s in two ounces of salmon!
-Recommended amount: 2 grams of omega-3’s per day.
+Recommended amount: 1.1 grams (female) to 1.6 (male) of omega-3’s per day.

 Karen’s Fit Tip: If you add 1/2 cup chopped walnuts to your batch, you’ll boost the omega fat total to 1.4 gms per serving.
 Treat yourself and enjoy!